jamietre/CsQuery/README.md

     CsQuery.When.All(5000,promise1,promise2)
         .Then(successDelegate, failDelegate);

+`When` is a static object that is used to create instances of promise-related functions.
+You can also use it to create your own deferred entities:

+    var deferred = CsQuery.When.Deferred();

+    // a "deferred" object implements IPromise, and also has methods to resolve or reject

+   deferred.Then(successDelegate, failDelegate);
+   deferred.Resolve();   // causes successDelegate to run

+What's interesting about promises, too, is that they can be resolved *before* the appropriate delegates have been bound and everything still works:

+    var deferred = CsQuery.When.Deferred();

+    deferred.Resolve();
+    deferred.Then(successDelegate, failDelegate);   // successDelegate runs immediately

 By the way - the basic API and operation for "when" was 100% inspired by Brian Cavalier's excellent [when.js](https://github.com/cujojs/when) project which I use extensively in Javascript.
 As time permits I will probably expand the C# implementation to include many of the other promise-related utility functions from his project.

 ### Options